slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On focus, priorities and productivity

 <!--
-Since the vast majority of our words and actions are unnecessary, corralling them will create an abundance of leisure and tranquility.
-As a result, we shouldn’t forget at each moment to ask, is this one of the unnecessary things?
 Doing something well does not make it important.
 I think this is one of the most common problems with a lot of time-management or productivity advice; they focus on how to do things quickly.
 The vast majority of things that people do quickly should not be done at all. -- tim ferriss
-4) Focus On Effort, Not Outcome
-What’s that have to do with productivity?
-Plenty.
-Because you worry about all kinds of stuff that you can’t do anything about.
-And that’s wasted time and energy.
-And neuroscience research shows that by focusing on what you have control over, you decrease stress.
-You can’t control whether it ends up as a “robbery” or an “attempted robbery”, just focus on executing the heist in a way that would make mom proud.

-> *'You can sit here and write or not do nothing but nothing else.' -- Neil Gaiman*

 - maker days and manager days
-- People As Response Functions. response triggers: your primary trigger, your secundary trigger
 - “Occam’s Razor” says the simplest answer is often the best.
 So start ruthlessly cutting all the activities in your workday that aren’t producing value.
 - Mind the process, not the results.
 For example, “finish TPS report” might turn into “write TPS report for 45 uninterrupted minutes.”
 - there are only three ways in which you can increase productivity: Increase the physical, mental, and emotional energy you have available for each task.
 Doing more of the right things and fewer unnecessary things.
 Improve the systems that you use to complete a given task or project.
 In other words, the three paths to productivity are: Energy - Effectiveness - Efficiency: productivity is about understanding your constraints. getting the right things done